 This is the true tale of two work colleagues, A and B, chatting.
-As A relates how, long ago, she had seen her ideal pet on television, B realises it was her own parent’s celebrated canine, whose name has been immortalised in verse (see World-wide-Wallace).
+As A relates how, long ago, she had seen her ideal pet on television, B realises it was her own parent’s celebrated canine, whose name has been immortalised in verse (see World-wide-Wallace) and A moving tail.

 “I’d like to have a dog,” says A.

 A very special animal,

 “A long-haired mini-dachshund

 Is the breed I have I mind,

 “But, once, the perfect dog for me

 Appeared on television

 Eleven years ago, at Crufts;

 “Do you know where one might be found